Raghulskr12/Smart-Face-Attendance/README.md

 This is the first version of the AI-powered Face Recognition Attendance System.
 It captures faces in real-time, matches them with stored identities, and marks attendance automatically in an Excel file.

 ## Features
-- Real-time face detection using OpenCV
+- ✅ Real-time face detection using OpenCV
-- Face recognition with high accuracy
+- ✅ Face recognition with high accuracy
-- Automatic attendance marking in an Excel file
+- ✅ Automatic attendance marking in an Excel file

+## Important Points
+- **Visual Studio C++ Build Tools**: Required for installing `dlib`, which is essential for face recognition.
+- **Conda Environment**: The setup is done using a Conda environment with Python installed(Python 3.11.11).

 ## Installation & Setup